alevisentini/testframework/README.md

 jmeter -n -t performance/jmeter/login.jmx -l performance/jmeter/results.jtl
 ```

+## 🧠 Retrieval-Augmented Generation (RAG)

+### What is RAG?

+Retrieval-Augmented Generation (RAG) is an architectural pattern where a Large Language Model (LLM) is augmented with external knowledge retrieved at query time.

+Instead of relying only on the model’s pretrained weights, the system:

+1. **Retrieves** relevant documents from a vector database using semantic similarity
+2. **Augments** the user prompt with that context
+3. **Generates** an answer grounded in real source material

+This approach significantly reduces hallucinations and enables domain-specific reasoning without retraining the model.

+---

+## 🏗️ RAG Architecture in This Project

+The RAG pipeline implemented in this repository consists of the following components:

+### 1. Knowledge Base

+- Markdown files stored under the `knowledge/` directory
+- Each file represents authoritative, curated QA knowledge

+### 2. Chunking Layer

+- Documents are split into semantic chunks using a token-aware chunker
+- Chunk overlap preserves contextual continuity across boundaries
+- Each chunk receives a stable, traceable identifier

+### 3. Embedding Service

+- Embeddings are generated via a local FastAPI service (Uvicorn)
+- Model: `sentence-transformers/all-MiniLM-L6-v2`
+- Embedding dimension: **384**

+### 4. Vector Store

+- ChromaDB is used to persist embeddings and metadata
+- Stored metadata includes:
+  - Source file
+  - Chunk index
+  - Knowledge source label

+### 5. Retrieval Engine

+- Queries are embedded using the same model as indexing
+- Top-N most similar chunks are retrieved via cosine distance
+- Results are ranked and returned with distances and metadata

+### 6. LLM-Ready Output

+- Retrieved chunks are structured for direct prompt injection
+- Can be consumed by OpenAI, Claude, or any compatible LLM

+---

+## ✅ Benefits of this RAG Approach

+- **Grounded responses** based on verified documents
+- **Reduced hallucinations** through explicit context injection
+- **Updatable knowledge** without retraining models
+- **Explainability** via source attribution
+- **Vendor independence** (local embeddings, pluggable LLMs)
+- **QA-aligned design** with traceability and determinism

+---

+### 🧠 RAG Use Cases in This Project

+The implemented RAG pipeline is oriented toward real QA workflows, such as:

+- Answering questions like:
+  - *“How should we test this API?”*
+  - *“What are our Playwright best practices?”*
+  - *“What makes a good acceptance criterion?”*
+- Assisting new team members with project-specific standards
+- Acting as an internal QA knowledge assistant
+- Exploring future integrations (Slack bot, CLI assistant, PR review helper)

+---

+## 🌍 Real-World RAG Use Cases

+This implementation mirrors how RAG is applied in production environments:

+### Internal Knowledge Assistants
+- Engineering handbooks
+- QA standards and testing strategies
+- Playwright and automation best practices

+### Customer Support Copilots
+- Product documentation search
+- Guided troubleshooting

+### Compliance and Legal Systems
+- Regulatory text interpretation
+- Policy search with auditable sources

+### QA & Testing Intelligence
+- Querying acceptance criteria
+- Test design assistance
+- Risk-based testing guidance

+### Developer Enablement
+- Architecture decision records (ADRs)
+- Coding standards and conventions

+---

+## Typical RAG Flow

+1. User submits a natural language question
+2. The query is embedded using the same embedding model
+3. ChromaDB retrieves the most similar chunks
+4. Retrieved content is passed to an LLM as trusted context
+5. The LLM generates a grounded, context-aware answer

+---

+## 🧩 Design Philosophy

+This project intentionally avoids black-box abstractions.

+Each RAG component is:

+- Explicit
+- Replaceable
+- Independently testable

+This makes the system suitable not only for experimentation, but also for **enterprise QA environments** where explainability, determinism, and auditability matter.

+---

 ## 📌 Notes

 - Meter .jmx files are XML and editors may show the warning: